gov-cy/staging-govcy-design-system-docs/src/components/details.md

 Do not use the details component to hide information that the majority of your users will need.

 > **Warning**{class="govcy-fw-bolder govcy-fs-4 govcy-d-block"}
 > Details work best for simple content and links.
-Do not use it to split up or hide a series of ==questions==.
+Do not use it to split up or hide a series of [questions](../../patterns/question_pages/).
 Use separate pages instead.
-See the ==Structuring a service== pattern for more information.
+See the [structuring a service](../../patterns/service_structure/) pattern for more information.
 {class="govcy-alert-notification govcy-p-4 govcy-mb-6 govcy-br-5 govcy-br-info"}

 ## Decide between using details, accordions and tabs
-Details, ==accordions==, and ==tabs== all hide sections of content which a user can choose to reveal.
+Details, [accordions](../accordion/), and tabs all hide sections of content which a user can choose to reveal.

 Use the details component instead of tabs or an accordion if you only have 1 section of content.